kyma-project/lifecycle-manager/docs/developer-tutorials/local-test-setup.md

     ```

    <details>
-      <summary>Running Lifecycle Manager on a local machine and not in-cluster</summary>
+      <summary>Running Lifecycle Manager on a local machine and not on a cluster</summary>
-      If you are running Lifecycle Manager on your local machine and not as a deployment in a cluster, use the following to create a Kyma CR and Secret:
+      If you are running Lifecycle Manager on your local machine and not as a deployment on a cluster, use the following to create a Kyma CR and Secret:

       ```shell
       cat << EOF | kubectl apply -f -